Wholesome Living

 Now is a good time to reflect for a moment on the original ingredients of the bread and all the people and the good earth that provided it: flour, water, salt and yeast.
 It’s a blessing.
 Imagine the synergetic results your taste buds will experience.
 During this meditation, you must be aware on some level that the toast will jump out at you when its done or will burn in the oven if not watchful.

 When the jumping bread has come to rest, and without being too anxious in order to avoid burning your fingers, retrieve the bread from it’s upright position.
 Lay it gently on a plate and butter it on one side.
 Don’t skimp here, spread the butter clear to the edge of the bread, making sure every part has a slippery film of this vital ingredient.
 (Use a butter substitute if necessary).

-Taking the same butter knife just used to spread the butter, saw off four or five finger size slices of bread.
-The end is near.
+BUT WAIT!
 What good is a handful of lonely toast fingers?
 Not nearly as good without with it’s mate, the soft boiled egg.
 Take one or more lowly but wonderful chicken eggs and submerge them in a pan full of cold water, make sure the water completely covers the eggs.
 Bring the water and eggs to a full boil and boil for three minutes.
 Carefully spoon the eggs out of the boiling water (unless you have burn proof flesh, in which case you can just reach in a grab them) and onto a plate.

+BUT WAIT!
 I almost forgot to include the egg cup!
 Dainty as it sounds, it’s the foundation that supports the whole event.
 Take your hot little egg and nestle it in an egg cup.
 Sit your hot little egg bum side down, which is easy to remember when considering anatomy and the smaller end, is heads up.
-Carry your egg cup to a waiting table with a beautiful setting of placemats, napkins, glasses of juice, salt and pepper, flowers arranged nicely in a vase and silverware, all that the Good Fairy prepared in advance for you.

 Prepare your mind for some violence, despite the peaceful setting.
 Eye ball the egg and aim for the top 1/3 or neck if we are still talking anatomy.
 This is your target.
 Pick up a butter knife with your right or left hand, you choose.
 Holding it as weapon, cock your arm back and quickly release with fury, one solid hit to the targeted place on the egg.
 Instant decapitation is the desired result.
 If more than one attempt is made, it gets messy.